Azure Aussie data centres seeing 'significant' uptake

-Microsoft is hailing its first year having Azure data centres in Australia a success, saying customers and partners are ‘winning with Azure’, while Microsoft is investing heavily in its local business.
+Microsoft is hailing its first year having Azure data centers in Australia a success, saying customers and partners are ‘winning with Azure’, while Microsoft is investing heavily in its local business.

-The company unveiled its two Australian Azure data centres – in Melbourne and Sydney – one year ago today.
+The company unveiled its two Australian Azure data centers – in Melbourne and Sydney – one year ago today.

 Toby Bowers, Microsoft Australia cloud and enterprise business group lead, says the company has seen ‘significant’ uptake of its cloud platform across a range of sectors, including utilities, the public sector, financial services, start-ups and education.